So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 5. When you have five to ten possible categories, sort them into priority order.
 Sort your categories by applying the following rules:

-- Start with categories that are most relevant to your book topic.
+- Start with categories most relevant to your book topic.

 - Next, drill down to the lowest sub-category in each relevant category tree.
 You want to select the lowest sub-category because your book appears in the sub-category you select and every category above it.
 So, by selecting a low level sub-category your book appears in more places in the Amazon store.